Pedorthics PFA Canada

 The PFA and its chapters serve the pedorthic community and provide the largest offering of continuing educational opportunities to its members.

 This self-regulated pedorthic association in Canada confirms the validity of each member’s designation.
 Members are held accountable to: their respective credentialing body, standards of practice, code of ethics, professional discipline committee, continuing educational requirements as well as the code of conduct/professional responsibility governing this association.

-To receive their designation, through their respective credentialing body, certified members undergo in-depth anatomy education, biomechanical gait & technical training, clinic internship and have passed their Pedorthic certification exam.
-A pedorthist is an individual who is trained in the management and treatment of conditions of the foot, ankle and lower extremities, requiring assessing, fitting, fabricating, and adjusting of pedorthic devices including custom made orthotics and orthopedic footwear.
+To receive their designation, through their respective credentialing body, certified pedorthists undergo in-depth anatomy education, biomechanical gait & technical training, clinic internship and have passed their Pedorthic certification exam.
+A certified pedorthist is an individual who is trained in the management and treatment of conditions of the foot, ankle and lower extremities, requiring assessing, fitting, fabricating, and adjusting of pedorthic devices including custom made orthotics and orthopedic footwear.

 The industry/field (Pedorthics Canada) is not government regulated across Canada.
 Individuals, insurance companies and medical professionals rely on associations like this to ensure professionals serving the industry possess the credentials and continuing education training required to meet the needs of their patients.
 This industry is similar to fields such as Podiatry and Massage Therapy which are also not government regulated in all Canadian Provinces.